ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 ## S3 Access Point

-AWS Access Points are a feature for Amazon S3 (Simple Storage Service) that simplifies managing data access for shared datasets.
+AWS Access Points are a feature for Amazon S3 that simplifies managing data access for shared datasets.

 They act as network endpoints attached to an S3 bucket, allowing you to create unique access control policies for specific applications, teams, or individuals.

 Here's a breakdown of what that means and why it's useful:

 - **Simplifying Access Management:** Before Access Points, if you had a large S3 bucket with data used by multiple applications or teams, you would have to manage a single, often complex, bucket policy.
 Every time you needed to grant or change access for a specific use case, you had to modify this one large policy.
 Access Points let you *decompose that single policy into separate, discrete policies, one for each access point*.
-This makes it much easier to manage and audit permissions.5
+This makes it much easier to manage and audit permissions.

 - **Application-Specific Policies:** With Access Points, you can create a *dedicated endpoint with a tailored policy for a specific application*.
 For example, one application might have read-only access to a particular folder in the bucket.
 At the same time, another might have read/write permissions to a different part of the same bucket.
 You can configure each Access Point with its policy to meet those specific needs.